 Harmony Korine (born January 4, 1973) is an American Writer-Director of Avant-Garde Films.
 To date, he has made a handful of short films and visual art pieces, written two of Larry Clark's films, and directed a total of seven feature films, writing six of them himself:

 Written and directed:

 His films have a tendency to bend, break or otherwise subvert Traditional Narrative.
 They also tend to deal with taboo, unpleasant or otherwise esoteric subject matter.
 As such, his body of work could most definitely be described as polarizing.

-The Works of Harmony Korine Have Provide Examples of the Following:
+The Works of Harmony Korine Provide Examples of the Following:

-- Author Appeal: Vaudeville, Buster Keaton, Werner Herzog, Tap Dance, ChloŽ Sevigny (At first; later his wife, Rachel), and the Alienation Principle.
+- Author Appeal: Vaudeville, Buster Keaton, Werner Herzog, tap dancing, Chloë Sevigny (at first; later his wife, Rachel), and the Alienation Principle.

 - Black Metal: Makes up much of the soundtrack for Gummo.
 Korine appears to have an affinity for Black Metal, appearing in the documentary Until The Light Takes Us, preparing an Art Installation wherein he plays Mayhem while in Blackface, tap-dancing.

 - Camp Straight: Despite playing gay characters in his own movies and making movies camp-trashy enough to come across like the second coming of John Waters, he's heterosexual.